 While statistics on scaffold collapse fatalities and injuries are discouraging, New York’s Scaffolding Law (LAB § 240) affords greater protections for construction workers and independent contractors who are injured on the job.
-New York is the only state that imposes strict liability, also known as “absolute liability,” for gravity-related accidents on laborers engaged in construction, demolition or repair work.
+New York is the only state that imposes strict liability, also known as “absolute liability,” for construction-related fall accidents while involved in repair, demolition, or construction.

-The term “absolute liability” means that the construction site owner, contractor or private builder may be held wholly responsible for any elevation-related injury sustained on the job.
+The term “absolute liability” means that the construction site owner, contractor, or private builder may be held wholly responsible for any elevation-related injury sustained on the job.
 This is categorized as a third-party case, meaning it is a claim above and beyond workers’ compensation benefits.
-Strict liability can only be overcome if the defendant proves that the scaffold did provide proper protection and that the worker was the sole cause of the injury.
+Strict liability can only be overcome if the defendant proves that the scaffold did provide proper protection and that the worker was the sole cause of the accident.

-If you suffered injury from a scaffolding collapse on a construction site, it’s imperative to seek legal guidance right away.
-Friedman, Levy Goldfarb & Green is a NYC law firm that understands the nuances of Labor Law 240/241 and will aggressively pursue maximum money damages for your lost wages, ongoing medical expenses, pain and suffering.
+If you suffered injury from a construction-related fall accident, it’s imperative to seek legal guidance right away.
+Friedman, Levy Goldfarb & Green P.C. is an New York City law firm that understands the nuances of Labor Laws 240/241 and will aggressively pursue maximum money damages for your lost wages, ongoing medical expenses, pain, and suffering.

-Our experienced construction accident attorneys leverage decades of experience advocating for clients in complex scaffolding collapse accident cases.
+Our experienced New York City construction accident lawyers leverage decades of experience advocating for clients in complex scaffolding collapse accident cases.
 Many victims shy away from litigation, thinking it will negatively impact a worker’s compensation claim.
 In reality, our clients may also have grounds for filing a personal injury lawsuit against negligent general contractors, sub-contractors, construction site owners, or other culpable entities in addition to or instead of a worker’s compensation claim.

 Our attorneys at Friedman, Levy, Goldfarb, Green & Bagley, P.C. provide superior legal representation to New York workers who suffer scaffolding injuries from:

 - Preventable falls from elevation attributed to lack of safety measures